 “All children have a fundamental right to a quality public education that fully prepares them with the skills necessary for participation in the economy, our democracy, and society, as measured against uniform achievement standards set forth by the state.
 It is a paramount duty of the state to ensure quality public schools that fulfill this fundamental right.
 The duty of the state established in this section does not infringe on the right of a parent to choose for their child a private, religious, or home school as an alternative to public education.”

 People should retain the rights to cultivate food for themselves and their neighbors if they choose, for business or any other reason.
 There are some absurd local policies that outlaw food production based on location preferences in city ordinances.
-The fact is, if people wish to cultivate food, grass, or trees, it shouldn't be up to a local city or the state to overrule the individual's choice.
+If people wish to cultivate food, grass, or trees, it shouldn't be up to a local city or the state to overrule the individual's choice.
 No one is entitled to justify unpaid taking of your property through illegitimate arguments on community-based property values.
 If you choose to live in a restrictive association, part of your rights are ceded to that association.
 The Minnesota Bill of Rights prevents takings, but is insufficient.
 Art.
 1, Sec.
 13. Private property for public use.
 Private property shall not be taken, destroyed or damaged for public use without just compensation therefor, first paid or secured.
 End government suppression of food sovereignty: If it is your land, you should be able to grow anything not classified as a noxious plant anywhere you want; provided it doesn't negatively affect your neighbor's ability to do the same.

 Inspired by change in the State of Maine, I would propose the following as a Minnesota Constitutional Amendment: